Order Amending the Lockdown Regions Designation Order (COVID-19), No. 3: SOR/2022-66

 Whereas “lockdown orders”footnote a, as defined in section 2 of the Canada Worker Lockdown Benefit Act footnote b, have been made with respect to COVID-19 outbreaks in additional regions to those set out in the Lockdown Regions Designation Order (COVID-19) footnote c, imposing measures referred to in subparagraph (a)(ii)footnote a of that definition that apply to those regions for at least seven consecutive days;

 And whereas the Minister of Employment and Social Development is of the opinion that it is in the public interest that an order designating those additional regions as lockdown regions be made for the benefit periods set out in the annexed Order;

-Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to paragraph 74(3)(b) (see footnote a), section 164(1) (see footnote b) and paragraph 167.1(b) (see footnote c) of the Customs Act (see footnote d), makes the annexed Regulations Amending the Refund of Duties Regulations.
+Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of Employment and Social Development, pursuant to section 3 of the Canada Worker Lockdown Benefit Act footnote b, makes the annexed Order Amending the Lockdown Regions Designation Order (COVID-19), No. 3.